 And if you file your taxes before you make your contribution?
 No big deal.
 As long as you make your IRA contribution before the tax deadline, you can refile your tax return and still get the tax benefit.
 It’s a little extra work, but definitely worth the hassle for the savings.

 Are you eligible for an IRA?

-You’re eligible for an IRA if you have taxable compensation for a given tax year.
+You’re eligible for an IRA if you have earned income for a given tax year.
 However, you may also be eligible for a spousal IRA, if your spouse had taxable income but you didn’t.